Bayesian Search for Robust Optima: Evaluation

-We present results of the performance of our method in comparison to the state-of-the-art method described by ur Rehman et al. in \cite{urrehman2014efficient} with $D \in {2, 5, 10}$ over five common benchmark functions \cite{mirjalili2016obstacles, laguna2005experimental, styblinski1990experiments}; the sixth function is taken from \cite{urrehman2014efficient} for direct comparison with their work.
-Figure \ref{fig:benchmarks} presents two-dimensional visualisations of each function, which are defined in Table \ref{tab:benchmarks}.
+We present results of the performance of our method in comparison to the state-of-the-art methods StableOpt \cite{bogunovic2018adversarially} and the method described by \citet{urrehman2014efficient} with $D \in \{5, 10\}$ over six common benchmark functions \cite{mirjalili2016obstacles, laguna2005experimental, styblinski1990experiments}.
+We also include some visualisations of results in two dimensions, which serve to demonstrate the differences in search regimes between the compared methods.
+Figure \ref{fig:benchmarks} presents two-dimensional visualisations of each function for reference, which are defined in Table \ref{tab:benchmarks}.

 Each benchmark was selected to test a different aspect of robust optimisation.
-Function $f_1$ presents a situation where the robust optimum is situated at a local maximum, which tests the ability of an algorithm to overlook the better-performing non-robust region.
+Function $f_1$ (Bumped Bowl) presents a situation where the robust optimum is situated at a local maximum, which tests the ability of an algorithm to overlook the better-performing non-robust region.
 Our implementation of this benchmark has been modified from \cite{mirjalili2016obstacles} to ensure that the robust optimum exists exactly at the peak of the local maximum.
-Benchmarks $f_2$ and $f_4$ are examples of functions with multiple local minima.
-In the case of benchmark $f_3$, the robust optimum resides just outside of the global optimum, which tests robust procedures' resilience to non-robust regions.
-Optimisers that exploit the parabolic sphere have difficulty in finding the ``step'' in $f_5$ containing the optimum, which occupies a vanishingly small proportion of the domain as the number of dimensions increases.
+Benchmarks Levy 03 and Mirjalili \& Lewis 04 ($f_2$and $f_4$) are examples of functions with multiple local minima.
+In the case of benchmarks $f_3$ (Styblinkski-Tang) and $f_6$ (Qunitic), the robust optimum resides just outside of the global optimum, which tests robust procedures' resilience to non-robust regions.
+Optimisers that exploit the parabolic sphere have difficulty in finding the ``step'' in $f_5$ (Stepped Sphere) containing the optimum, which occupies a vanishingly small proportion of the domain as the number of dimensions increases.
 This function has been modified from \cite{mirjalili2016obstacles} to ensure that the size of the step remains significant as $D$ increases: even so, the proportion of $\domain$ containing the lower step is only $2^{-D}$.

-The robust quality measure used for evaluating the sweet spot was the worst-case quality $Q_{max}$ \eqref{eq:quality-worst}.
-The size of the sweet spots were constrained to be spherical with radius $\theta = \frac{|u-l|}{8}$:

-where $u$ and $l$ are the upper and lower bounds of the domain respectively (i.e. $\domain=[u, l]^D$).
+The robust quality measure used for evaluating candidate locations was the worst-case quality $Q_{max}$ \eqref{eq:quality-worst}, the elected shape function was $d(\bdelta)=\|\bdelta\|_2$, and the robustness parameter $\epsilon= \frac{|u-l|}{8}$, where $u$ and $l$ are the upper and lower bounds of the domain respectively (i.e. $\domain=[u, l]^D$).
+See supplementary material \ref{sec:5-dimensional} and \ref{sec:10-dimensional} for comparative results using a ``square-shaped'' robust region $d(\bdelta)=\|\bdelta\|_1$ in 5 and 10 dimensions respectively.